 7) Serve warm-hot, and enjoy!

-What's special about Dried Cinnamon Bark?
+What's Special About Dried Cinnamon Bark?

 Often used as a natural toothpaste alternative, cinnamon can be protective against bacteria living in your mouth which causes bad breath, tooth decay, and mouth infections.
 Consuming the herb may help blood sugar levels, promote brain function, fight infections/viruses, improve skin & heart health, fight allergies, act as a natural food preservative/sweetener and help with anti-inflammatory properties.